 The entire purpose of carrying out an SROI analysis is to be able to use the findings.
 The analysis must communicate a story of change.
 It could be for the investors, stakeholders, those who work for your or the community at large.
-There will also be implications for your organisation.
+There will also be implications for your organization.

-In case of a forecast analysis, the result may help you review your planned activities and make relevant changes to maximise the social value that you aim to achieve.
+In the case of a forecast analysis, the result may help you review your planned activities and make relevant changes to maximize the social value that you aim to achieve.
 It may also help in revisiting the process undertaken to arrive at data and information related to deadweight, drop-off, attribution, outcomes, et cetera., and bring about a change in them, if necessary.

-With this kind of an analysis, you can also engage with your stakeholders about their intended outcomes and what they value.
+With this kind of analysis, you can also engage with your stakeholders about their intended outcomes and what they value.
 You may also work with partners to explore attribution.

-At this point, you may also want to secure commitment to further SROI analysis.
-Present the findings to various stakeholders and parties involved, emphasise the benefits as well as the challenges of carrying out the process.
+At this point, you may also want to secure a commitment to further SROI analysis.
+Present the findings to various stakeholders and parties involved, emphasize the benefits as well as the challenges of carrying out the process.
 You can also present a plan for making SROI analysis a routine exercise.
 It can include the following:

 - Process for regular data collection, particularly for outcomes